barrettotte/BTC-Hash/README.md

 I also wanted some more practice with programming in RPGLE and thought this would be the perfect opportunity (why I thought that is beyond me).

-**However, I got too ambitious and couldn't get it done in the end.**
+**However, I got too ambitious and couldn't get it done in the end.
+(Don't run before you can walk)**

 ## SHA-256